-Greene Street Pump Station.
-This project includes the final design and construction of a new duplex pump station and force main to intercept and relocate flow out of a portion of the existing

-North Tar River Outfall.
+Green Street Pump Station.
+This project includes the design and construction of a new duplex pump station and force main to intercept and relocate flow out of a portion of the existing North Tar River Outfall.
 This project will eliminate a segment of the outfall located within the Tar River Floodway that contributes a significant amount of Infiltration and Inflow to our WWTP.
-Preliminary design is complete for this project and the next steps will be final design and construction.
+Final design is complete for this project and construction is pending.